ErikWrightson/mc-single-arm/README.md

         * Ensures that the filename given is cast to all lowercase since the .root file will always be all lowercase.
         * Unpacks the filename.rzdat file into a filename.root file in the worksim directory

+NOTE: ALL SCRIPTS BELOW FOUND IN ratesScripts DIRECTORY

 * buildAndRunSingle :
     * input -
         * filename - filename.inp file must be in the infiles directory